amelielabs/amelie-docs/content/sql/ddl/tables/create.md

 **`PRIMARY KEY`** columns are used as the partition key.

 Organizing tables by separating and creating volatile columns as JSON values (objects and arrays) is recommended.
-It is possible to index JSON documents by creating table keys as generated columns which point to other column JSON data.

 Currently, the **`CREATE TABLE`** operation cannot be part of multi-statement transactions.